JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Returns a string with *nCount* characters removed from the left side of the string.

 ```
-FUNCTION AfxStrClipMid (BYREF wszMainStr AS CONST WSTRING, BYVAL nStart AS LONG, BYVAL nCount AS LONG) AS CWSTR
+FUNCTION AfxStrClipMid (BYREF wszMainStr AS CONST WSTRING, BYVAL nStart AS LONG, BYVAL nCount AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |